Skip to Content

 Banff Ave during fall

 The funny thing about the fall in Banff is that the best place to stay is not actually in Banff town – there are lots of great hotels all over Banff National Park.
 In fact, during my visits, I always opt to stay in the Lake Louise Village within Banff National Park.
 The reason?
-Well, most of the fall attractions are in Lake Louise.
+Well, most of the fall attractions are closer to Lake Louise.

 Places such as Moraine Lake, Larch Valley, Lake Agnes Tea House, Icefields Parkway, and even the Bow Valley Parkway are closer to Lake Louise Village rather than Banff town.
 With that said, Lake Louise town isn’t very lively so you’ll need to decide if you want to be in the vibrant Banff town or the quiet, but convenient, Lake Louise.